SJ23 Tech Tip E11, (Updated 2024-11-21) Bob Schimmel | |||||||||||||||||||||

 ELECTRICAL CONNECTION - The power cables exist out the bottom of the mast and plug into their mating connector installed through the transom.
 Achieving a water tight cable through the solid fibreglass transom is fairly easy if installed as shown.
 Drill a hole through the transom, slightly larger than the cable, with the drill bit pointed slightly up towards the gap below the starboard coaming.
 Push a fish tape into the hole and through the gap.
 Then pull the power cable out through the transom hole, leaving the connector hanging out.
 Seal and screw the cable cap over the transom hole.
 Slip two ferrite beads over the power cable at the battery to ensure "clean power" to the LEDs.
 Later I may add a power switch to shut it off for night sailing or when I "borrow" a slip at a local club.
 No point in annoying the animals in the zoo or I could find myself floating in the bay come morning!
 For now I will just pull the connectors apart.
 While I thought other sailors would object to my anchor light, most welcome it saying, "I now have a visual reference to find my slip while docking at night."
 To test the light I installed it on Panache while she was on her trailer parked in the bush.
 I can report that it is easy to see from 300' away, which is good considering there was no snow at the time to reflect light.
 I built a second light for my buddy and he reported that in total darkness the light cast his shadow against the house 30' away.
 This is good performance for only 22 MA of current on his light.

 The anchor light is even more visible over water.
 The night photo at left was taken about half way through dusk with a digital camera.
 Shortly afterwards I drove to the far shore shown in the photo and I could see my light with the naked eye.
 That shore is about 1 KM away.
 This is good performance for only 30 MA of current.
 The light from a DIP style LED radiates in a 200 beam, so it is very bright when you are in line with the beam.
 At right is a photo I took without a flash to show just how well the cockpit is illuminated at night.
 I think I could actually read by this light.
 NOTE - The two night photos shown here are a bit deceiving because a digital camera can penetrate darkness and rain better than an analogue camera.
 I don't know why but it can create some cool effects.
 (Repair 2021) - I discovered the anchor light drew low power continuously and it no longer switched on at night as the LDR had lost its acrylic cap due to UV damage.
 So I scrounged a new LDR and window from a surplus wall mounted night light.
 The plastic window was epoxied into the top of the cap to protect the LDR from UV and I replaced the dead LDR.
 This was way easier than buying the separate components.
 I also added a threaded brass rod (bird spike) through the center of the light to clamp the cap down to the base.
-UPDATE Repair (2024) - Two LEDs have gone dead after 8 years of operation.
-That's pretty good considering that I have done only one repair to it during that time.
-I opened the case to discover a bit of corrosion on the circuit board, indicating the dome leaked and the conformal coating failed.
+Repair (2024) - Two LEDs have gone dead after 8 years of operation.
+That's pretty good considering that I've done only one repair to the light during that time.
+After opening the case I discovered a bit of corrosion on the circuit board, indicating the dome leaked and the conformal coating failed.
 Although, dew has a way of penetrating things like nothing else.
-Testing confirmed one of the LED power leads detached from the circuit board in the midst of the corrosion.
-I soldered it back on again then coated the board with 2 applications of conformal coating and a smear of silicon sealant to protect the runs from dew.
+Testing confirmed one of the LED power leads detached due to the corrosion.
+After cleaning the corrosion I soldered the lead back on and all LEDs operated correctly.
+Then I sprayed the board with 2 coats of conformal coating and added a smear of silicon sealant to protect the runs from dew.
+The dome window through which the lDR detects light was sealed as was the bird spike.
+Its all good to go again.
 TOP

 INSTRUMENT LIGHT